How to Choose a Precollege Course

 If you do not have a major in mind, but have a topic you'd like to learn more about, let us help.
 Email us at [email protected] and the Precollege team will get back to you shortly.

-Finally, when you know which class you want, visit High School and Middle School Classes to access our online registration system.
+When you’ve chosen your class, visit High School and Middle School Classes to access our online registration system.